Enfey/IBM-AI-For-New-Students/README.md

 2. ***Log in/out***: Utilizing firebase, we built a safe login/logout authentication.

-3. *RAG*: Using milvus and langchain, we built a RAG extension, and it is deployed on Azure with the help of Docker container technique.
+3. ***RAG***: Using milvus and langchain, we built a RAG extension, and it is deployed on Azure with the help of Docker container technique.

-4. ***Google Map embedded***: With the help of Google Map API, we sucessfully embed a dynamic map in our website for location searching use case.
+4. ***Google Map embedded***: With the help of Google Map API, we successfully embed a dynamic map in our website for location searching use case.

 5. ***Setting***: We allow users to change the theme of the app, more features might be developed in the future.